Tuesday: 9:00am -8:00pm (Yonkers Office) Last Appointment 7:00pm

 What should I expect in my first session?

 Initial therapy sessions typically entail an assessment phase in which clients discuss what led them to seek treatment and any previous experience(s) in therapy.
 Clinical assessments are preformed and the clinician and the client will work together to develop treatment goals collaboratively.
 During this session the clinician also provides information regarding their therapeutic approach and confidentiality and its limits.
+No need to be nervous.
+Your main job will be to grab a cup of coffee or tea and relax while we talk about what brought you to therapy.

 How long does therapy take?